The 2nd Workshop on Recommendation with Generative Models

 Minmin Chen is a principal research scientist at Google Deepmind, leading efforts on building conversational AI systems through RL and personalization.
 She received her PhD from Washington University in St. Louis.
 Her main research interests are in reinforcement learning and bandits algorithms and their applications to recommendation and assistive systems.
 She recently received the best paper award from WSDM 2024 for her work on Exploration.
 She serves as guest editor for Journal of Machine Learning, and Area chairs for Neurips, ICML, ICLR and RecSys.

-Actions Speak Louder than Words: Trillion-Parameter Sequential Transducers for Generative Recommendations
+Actions Speak Louder than Words: Trillion-Parameter Sequential Transducers for Generative Recommendations [Slides]

 Abstract